akoukovistas/personal-website/index.markdown

 menu_title: Index
 ---

-I am a software engineer and technical project/program manager with a diverse tech stack, and experience in several business domains.
-I specialize in APIs, data engineering, back-end systems, system design, and architecture.
-I am proficient in multiple tech stacks and languages, as well as technical writing, team management, project management, and public speaking.
-I am bilingual (English & Greek), and I also speak Japanese, some Czech and learning German.
+I'm a senior software professional specializing in APIs, back-end systems, and technical project leadership.
+Experienced in SaaS, news & advertising, testing, FinTech, e-commerce and marketing.
+I can offer tech consultancy, PM/PO expertise, and development services.
+I can also provide coaching to individuals.
+I'm bilingual (English/Greek), and I can understand Japanese and Czech.

 I am always open to new projects, however I don't have unlimited capacity.
-Please check [Contact Me](/contact-me) for any business inquiries, or you can reach out to me on my socials for a chat.
+Please check [Contact Me](/contact-me) if you'd like to chat.

 I have a network of industry experts, so if I cannot help you, I might know someone who can 😄